 Learning to love our selves and navigating our lives through our own body-mind connection in the present moment, and connecting with others are the most powerful tools human beings have.
 They are the missing link to internal peace, fulfillment and good health, and a happy, connected, well, productive society.

 Luckily, it doesn’t have to take 30 years to shift.
 With the level of body-mind research out there now, the science behind how I was able to shift is available to all ages.
-We have taken 30 years of research and experience and broken it down into 4 W.E.L.L. keys that include the missing link (the E): whole person Wellness, internal Empowerment, self-Leadership, and live your Legacy.
+We have taken 30 years of research and experience and broken it down into 4 W.E.L.L. keys that include the missing link (the E): whole person Wellness, Empowerment (resilience), heart-centered Leadership, and living your Legacy (purpose).

 We are currently living in a disconnection epidemic and it has done a number on our young people causing major increases in violence/bullying, health challenges, and depression, quitting and suicides.
 We are ready for a new story of education, a W.E.L.L. story of education: “A story based on a new definition of success, healthy ways of being, innovation in motion, and an expanded idea of what it means to learn and be human.”